Peter537/Soft1-AI-OLA3/part2.md

 **Example notes/idears:**
 - How can we incorporate each of the 4 T’s into our prompt?
+  - Traits: "Act as a creative writing coach" / "Be a helpful assistant"
+  - Task: "Write a four-line rhyming poem about springtime"
+  - Tone: "Make it cheerful and uplifting"
+  - Target: "For young readers aged 8–10"
 - How do we expect the refined prompt to improve the response?
+  - More tailored language?
+  - Better structure or emotional tone?

 ---